A greedy non-intrusive reduced order model for shallow water equations: RBF-POD reduced order model formulation

 \subsection{Optimal distribution of RBF interpolation points}

 A key aspect of finding an efficient sparse approximation using a radial basis kernel is the concept of $m$-term approximation \cite{D1998}, which is basically a measure of how accurately a function from a given function space can be approximated by the linear combination of $m$ functions belonging to a subset of the same space.
 This leads to the challenge of finding methods and algorithms that determine the best or near-best $m$-term approximations.
 In the context of RBF interpolation several adaptive schemes have been proposed for the selection of an optimal set of centers like thinning algorithms \cite{FI1998}, greedy algorithms, and k-mean clustering methods \cite{LZ2008,LH2009,SBNK2003}.
 In this work, we consider methods belonging to the family of greedy algorithms, which have been demonstrated to yield near-optimal $m$-term approximations under various conditions \cite{TGS2006,T2008,SH2017,SNPP2019}.
 The ``greedy" aspect of these algorithms has its foundation in a greedy step, which determines the next center to be added to the existing set of chosen centers according to certain minimizing criteria involving residuals or power functions.
-Some approximation and convergence results have been established for greedy algorithms in general spaces, e.g. Hilbert \cite{D1998} or Banach spaces \cite{LT2005}.
+Some approximation and convergence results have been established for greedy algorithms in general spaces, \eg Hilbert \cite{D1998} or Banach spaces \cite{LT2005}.
+The greedy algorithms used in this work are primarily driven by the goal of ensuring approximation accuracy while improving efficiency, and hence any resulting gains in sparsity of representation are obtained as a bonus.

-\subsubsection{p-greedy algorithm}
+\subsubsection{\textit{p-greedy} algorithm}

 It can be observed from eq.~(\ref{eq:power-err-est}), that the power function helps us to estimate the interpolation error by allowing us to decouple the effects due to the values of the data function $f$ from the effects of the kernel $\Phi$ and the location of the centers $\{\bx_j\}_{j=1}^{N_d}$.
 This crucial observation, along with the error bounds (\ref{eq:pow-bounds}), and the minimization property (\ref{eq:pow-min}) were the key ingredients used by De Marchi \etal \cite{DSW2005} to develop the {\textit{p-greedy}} algorithm as a method to iteratively obtain a near-optimal set of center locations that are independent of the data values.